nazmulidris/developerlife.com/_posts/2016-01-06-on-healing.md

 to care for deeply sensitive, intelligent, and empathic kids.
 In other words, I wasn't really in the habit of taking care of all of myself (only certain parts).

+Let's say I give one unit of energy to another when I have just one.
+Then I end up with none and they end up with one.
+This math doesn't work in my favor.
+Instead, if I gave it to me, then I could have cultivated five, and then I can keep one and give them four.

+<p class="big-quote">So giving to self is a great way to actually give more
+overall.</p>

-This [math](https://www.heartmath.org/) doesn’t work because if I give one unit of energy to another when I have none, then I end up with none and they end up with one.
-If I give it to me, then I can cultivate five, and then I can keep one and give them four.
-So giving to self is a great way to actually give more overall.
-Sadly this usually doesn’t take hold, because most of us do not give to ourselves and we end up with scarcity in our circles.
+Sadly this (giving to self and then cultivating more to give to others) usually doesn't happen, because most of us do not give to ourselves and we end up with scarcity in our circles.
 Sometimes we can give something ourselves and we can get 10x return, and sometimes we only get 2x and other times we only get 1x.
 It all depends on knowing what we truly need and then that determines the rate of return on that investment (to self).

-But I couldn’t do this math, since I was so busy feeling my own pain.
+But I couldn’t work this math in my favor, since I was so busy feeling my own pain.
 And when I started letting go of this pain, my eyes and ears were opened to the world:

 - I could finally feel my emotions without reacting to them, and be able to simply observe them.